LibreOffice/dictionaries/it_IT/README_th_it_IT.txt

 1. License
 ----------

-Il thesaurus italiano per il programma MyThes usato da OpenOffice.org è distribuito da Andrea Pescetti, contattabile all'indirizzo e-mail: pescetti(chiocciola)openoffice(punto)org sotto i termini e le condizioni della GNU General Public License (GPL) versione 3.0.
-Una volta accettata la licenza, l'accettante dovrà rispettare tutti i termini e le condizioni riportate nella licenza scelta.

-The Italian thesaurus used by OpenOffice.org is released by Andrea Pescetti pescetti(at)openoffice(dot)org under the terms and conditions of the GNU General Public License (GPL), version 3.
+The Italian thesaurus used by LibreOffice is released by LibreItalia and Marina Latini, marina(dot)latini(at)libreofficee(dot)org, under the terms and conditions of the GNU General Public License (GPL), version 3.
 The users must obey the licensing terms.

 A copy of the license is at the end of this file.